joehom0416/query-chain/README.md

 # query-chain
-query-chain is a lightweight fuent api data access library that build on top of ADO.NET.
+query-chain is a lightweight fluent api data access library that build on top of ADO.NET.

 # Initialising connection